All Electric-type Pokemon weaknesses & resistances

-Electric-type Pokemon can sometimes have a lot of yellow in their designs since it’s the color of lightning in Pokemon games and anime.
+Electric-type Pokemon often have a lot of yellow in their designs since it’s the color of lightning in Pokemon games and anime.
 They can also have electricity-related names like Wattrel, Eelektrik, or Bliztle, among many others.

 Electric-type Pokemon are tied with Normal types for having the fewest weaknesses, making it tough to exploit type effectiveness in battles.
-There’s usually an Electric-type specialist in mainline Pokemon games, also featuring something yellow in their outfits or their hair.
+There’s usually at least one Electric-type specialist in mainline Pokemon games.

 All Electric-type Pokemon weaknesses

 Electric-type Pokemon are only weak against Ground-type moves.
-Since it’s their only weakness, you should pick Ground-type Pokemon that know Ground-type attacks.
-Ground types are immune to Electric-type moves, so you are safe.
+Since it’s their only weakness, you should pick Ground-type Pokemon that know Ground-type attacks to gain STAB (Same Type Attack Bonus).
+Also, Ground types are immune to Electric-type moves, so you should be safe.

-Do note that any Electric-type Pokemon with the Levitate Ability, the Air Balloon held item, or affected by moves like Magnet Rise or Telekinesis will be immune to Ground-type attacks.
+Keep in mind that any Electric-type Pokemon with the Levitate Ability, the Air Balloon held item, or those who use moves like Magnet Rise or Telekinesis will be immune to Ground-type attacks.

 All Electric-type Pokemon resistances

-Electric-type Pokemon can resist Flying and Steel-type attacks as well as other Electric-type moves.
+Electric-type Pokemon can resist Flying, Steel, and Electric-type moves.
 From Gen 6 onward, Electric-type Pokemon can’t get paralyzed.